VlasovAlexey/DiveProMe/README.md

 Many of the core components and extensions to Code live in their own repositories on GitHub.
 For example, the [JsPDF](https://github.com/MrRio/jsPDF) and the [JsXLSX](https://github.com/clarketm/js-xlsx) have their own repositories.
 Simply ask if you need more info.

 # Licensing
-Copyright (c) 2016, VlasovAlexey, Thomas Holloway
+Copyright (c) 2016, VlasovAlexey, Thomas Holloway.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");